bagder/daniel.haxx.se/about.md

 messages to operators' modem receivers.
 I worked with Trio - a printf and string function library.
 I have contributed code to and I am involved somewhat in wget.
 I was an early contributor and committer in the Subversion project.
-I write and maintain *roffit* - a tool for to create HTML pages from nroff files (man pages).
+I write and maintain *roffit* - a tool for creating HTML pages from nroff files (man pages).

 ## Licensing

 curl had started out GPL licensed pretty much without thought, but after some thinking I decided the GPL approach was not exactly in line with my philosophy.

 In 1998 when we released curl 4.9, we switched to the MPL license.
 It is a liberal license and was much more in line with what I really wanted people to